 Stream logs to Amazon S3

-DataStream supports sending logs to Amazon Simple Storage Service (Amazon S3).
+DataStream 2 supports sending log files to Amazon Simple Storage Service (Amazon S3).
 Amazon S3 is a static file storage that lets you organize your data and configure finely-tuned access controls to meet your specific business, organizational, and compliance requirements.

 For security reasons, DataStream sends logs over TLS even if Amazon S3 policies allow insecure requests.

 - Create an Identity and Access Management (IAM) user in Amazon S3.
 See Overview of access management: permissions and policies.

 - Create a dedicated storage bucket in an AWS region.
 See Create storage buckets.

 - Grant the user or role that can

 access the bucket the appropriate permissions to the bucket contents, including